farisalrubaish/policy-analysis-registry/reports/02-emma-universal-basic-income.md

 #### Main Benefits
 - relevant scenarios project a 6.5% increase (scenario 2) and 6.79% increase (scenario 8), respectively, in Real GDP
   - Figure 2b: Scenarios 2 and 8 result in ~1.2-1.3 billion increase over 2009 GDP
-- 2.389 billion jobs added under scenario 2, 2.502 billion jobs added under scenario 8
+- 2.389 million increase of employees in labor force under scenario 2, 2.502 million increase under scenario 8

 #### Main Costs
 - (For same scenarios 2 and 8) 4.73% increase and 4.61% increase in deficit

 #### Follow up
-Emailed authors on 10/30; waiting for response.
+Emailed authors on 10/30; author (Nikiforos) responded with dataset to find precise quantities of increase in GDP and increase in deficit, also confirmed main benefits and costs (corrected typo in main benefits).

 ### Presented by opposing group
 **Evidence of opponents citing this report:**  Conversation between economists Jason Furman and Douglas Holtz-Eakin (I'm unsure if this article is citing the PWBM report on UBI, or a separate PWBM report) https://link-springer-com.libproxy.berkeley.edu/article/10.1057/s11369-020-00177-1